skipperbent/XAMPP-Website-Manager/README.md

 ![Image 3 of XAMPP Website Manager](https://github.com/skipperbent/XAMPP-Website-Manager/blob/master/screenshot_4.png?raw=true)

 ### Description
 Website Manager Windows application for XAMPP (aka.
-XAMPP Vhost Manager) that automaticially configures Apaches httpd-vhosts.conf - and configures the Windows hosts file to work with the websites created within the application.
-This is the complete replacement for the built in XAMPP Control Panel - with this tool you can manage all your vhosts/websites from anywhere.
+XAMPP Vhost Manager) that automaticially configures Apaches httpd-vhosts.conf and other configuration.
+It sets up all your websites and configures the Windows hosts file to work with the websites created within the application.
+This is the complete replacement for the built in XAMPP Control Panel, with even more features like running multiple PHP versions on different sites.
+With this tool you can manage all your vhosts/websites from anywhere.

 ##### Comes bundled with multiple PHP versions (it will not change or touch the default PHP version in XAMPP)
 - PHP 5.4.4